brookshelley/brookshelley/content/movies.md

 type: movies
 ---

+### Hypnotic

+You can tell someone had a psychic influence concept and then kinda skipped world building and didn't nail the landing.

+### Reality

+The past 22 years are such a massive clusterfuck it's going to be wild to read about them in 30 more.

+### Double Jeopardy

+Inexplicably I remember my parents going to see this in the theater.
+Lots of this had me guffawing.
+A solid, if not erotic, thriller.
+Gish rules.

+### Tour de Pharmacy

+Lol what a weird hoot.

+### Evil Dead Rise

+Different vibe than the other Evil Deads but a fun horror film still.

+### Sisu

+The man just wants his gold and casually destroys a bunch of nazis.
+Great time.

+### Con Air

+DVD pile at the grocery store led to a post-race hotel movie night.

+### How to Blow Up a Pipeline

+...unless

+### Scream VI

+The logic of these movies never really works, but they're still fun.

+### Return to Seoul

+A gorgeous film.
+Lots of therapy fuel in this one about identity, family, and acceptance.

+### Beau is Afraid

+And for good reason.

+### Tetris

+Way more entertaining than I expected.
+Honestly this was a thrilling hoot.

+### Knives Out: Glass Onion

+Rewatch.

+### Ant Man: Quantumania

+This was a bizarre jumble.
+I don't really understand what it was going for, but I guess it's fine?

+### Project Wolf Hunting

+Con Air on a boat?!
+Nah, it's a much sillier gore-fest.

+### Three Thousand Years of Longing

+A fun, fantastical love story.

+### 65

+This would've been better with the girl played by Annette.

 ### Women Talking

 I've read some Toews so I have a passing familiarity with Mennonite worlds, but damn this was both gorgeous and sad.
 One of the best soundtracks I've heard in a long time too.